Assessment panel guidance

 They check that you have the right qualifications and experience (see application criteria for more details):

-- Have six years minimum full time professional experience using geographical skills and knowledge in the workplace since graduation
+- Have six years minimum full time professional experience using geographical knowledge, skills and understanding in the workplace since graduation

 - Hold an Honours degree or BEd in Geography or related subject or have 15 years of geographical experience

-- Provide a detailed professional self-evaluation showing how you are applying your geographical skills and knowledge to your work.
+- Provide a detailed professional self-evaluation showing how you are applying your geographical knowledge, skills and understanding to your work.
 This is the most important part of the application

-- Have strong references that illustrate how you are applying their geographical skills and knowledge
+- Have strong references that illustrate how you are applying your geographical knowledge, skills and understanding

 The assessors also review cases by looking at the following criteria: